albertonavasg/pmod-oled-rgb/README.md

 The further development will be done with the Petalinux OS: the C application to control the two screens.

 > [!CAUTION]
 > There is a typo in the Makefile created by the Vivado IP packager.
-> This typo doesn't affect the standalone project created by Vitis, but generates an error when building the petalinux OS
+> This typo doesn't affect the standalone project created by Vitis, but generates an error when building the petalinux OS.
 > The typo needs to be corrected as follows:
 > LIBSOURCES=($wildcard *.c)    LIBSOURCES=$(wildcard *.c)
 > OUTS = ($wildcard *.o)        OUTS = $(wildcard *.o)
 > Once this is done, it is necessary to repackage the IP and regenerate the hardware platform.

 [comment]: (Links)
 [youtube-demo]: https://youtu.be/TNlVlC1Tnaw